mahammad-mostafa/game-industry-conference/README.md

 <!-- TITLE -->

-# 🏷️ Game Industry Conference Site
+# 🏷️ Game Industry Conference

 This is the capstone project in the first module in the **Microverse** program.
 <br/>